-In the past, we haven’t talked about how we come up with new releases, and this entry is precisely about that.
+However, we haven’t talked about how we come up with new releases, and this post is precisely about that.
 See, we recently released a new version of Stand-bot that works in Jira Server, allowing large companies to have asynchronous meetings while running a Jira instance that is located in their own server with their own configuration.

 When planning new releases, communication with our users has always been key.
 It gives us insight in not only how they are using our apps but also what they believe it’s valuable for them; Stand-bot Server was the case.
 When in conversation, different users would point out how this would be valuable for them and their organizations.